This post may contain affiliate links. Please read our disclosure policy.

 HEALTH BENEFITS OF THE VEGAN DIET

-Ultimately, having a more plant-based diet has shown to improve overall health.
+Ultimately, having a more plant-based diet has been shown to improve overall health.
 Eating a diverse range of plants automatically increases the uptake of vitamins and minerals as well as fiber in a person's diet which all contribute to improvements across many health markers.

 Studies have also suggested that eating a diverse healthy vegan diet reduces the chances of obtaining diseases normally associated with old age, and therefore increases a person's chance of living a longer life.
 Lifestyle diseases such as cancer, heart disease, type-2 diabetes, and high blood pressure, risks that normally increase with age, have shown to be fairly low risk in people of all ages who choose a healthy vegan diet.